ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Comparison for cryptokeys entries {#sec-cryptokeys-matching}

-The value stored under `claim-values-map` key 12 is an array of `$crypto-key-type-choice` entries. `$crypto-key-type-choice` entries are CBOR tagged values.
+The value stored under `property-values-map` key 12 is an array of `$crypto-key-type-choice` entries. `$crypto-key-type-choice` entries are CBOR tagged values.
 The array contains one or more entries in sequence.

-The CBOR tag of the first entry of the Reference Value `cryptokeys` array is compared with the CBOR tag of the first entry of the ACS `cryptokeys` value.
+The CBOR tag of the first entry of the Reference Value `cryptokeys` array is compared with the CBOR tag of the first entry of the APS `cryptokeys` value.
-If the CBOR tags match, then the bytes following the CBOR tag from the Reference Value entry are compared with the bytes following the CBOR tag from the ACS entry.
+If the CBOR tags match, then the bytes following the CBOR tag from the Reference Value entry are compared with the bytes following the CBOR tag from the APS entry.
-If the byte strings match, and there is another array entry, then the next entry from the Reference Values array is likewise compared with the next entry of the ACS array.
+If the byte strings match, and there is another array entry, then the next entry from the Reference Values array is likewise compared with the next entry of the APS array.
-If all entries of the Reference Values array match a corresponding entry in the ACS array, then the `cryptokeys` Reference Value matches.
+If all entries of the Reference Values array match a corresponding entry in the APS array, then the `cryptokeys` Reference Value matches.
 Otherwise, `cryptokeys` does not match.

 ##### Comparison for Integrity Registers {#sec-cmp-integrity-registers}